Monday, April 27, 2015

 Review

 In light of Anzac Day and having immersed in its history, I felt inspired to review GALLIPOLI as a tribute to those brave men who have fallen in that infamous battle that resulted in the birth of the annual holiday in Australia.
 There was only one movie and two miniseries based on the conflict instead of features set after Gallipoli.
-Among these features include The Lighthorsemen and Beneath Hill 60 as an example.
+Examples of these features include The Lighthorsemen and Beneath Hill 60.
 I know the film may be historically incorrect, but it presents the devastation and how human lives got tragically lost on the battlefield.
-It didn't stop Peter Weir from directing this Aussie war drama of 1981 that's essentially the portrait of the tragedy and heartbreak in this conflict.
-The movie exposes the meaning of mateship that bonded the men and helped them deal with the traumatic experiences.
+It didn't stop Peter Weir from directing this 1981 Aussie war drama, essentially the portrait of the tragedy and heartbreak in this conflict.
+The movie exposes the meaning of mateship, which bonded the men and helped them deal with traumatic experiences.

 Before he was Hollywood's original sweetheart, Mel Gibson was a superb actor for having portrayed one of the main protagonists when this movie, along with Mad Max 2, had set him into the international borders of film stardom.
-I'm surprised to find out his co-star Mark Lee never had the chance to attain this celebrity status that Mel developed in the years after GALLIPOLI.
+I'm surprised to find out his co-star, Mark Lee, never had the chance to attain the celebrity status that Mel developed in the years after GALLIPOLI.
 He still has the moments of his worthwhile performance, but it didn't land him an opportunity to present himself for movie lead roles.

 There is much heartbreak and melancholy left to experience after watching the final half of GALLIPOLI.
 Nobody could tell that this feature would be a well-known classic even in Australia, where it was more popular and became one of those movies in the New Wave cinema resurgence.
 It's a less pretentious movie that many will probably get to know as a tribute to the Anzac tradition.